 - $30,000 total down payment funds required – $25,000 deposit already paid = $5000 remaining down payment due at completion on July 15th

 Mortgage Down Payment Assistance and Programs

 Home Buyer’s Plan

 In Canada we have a program called the Home Buyers Plan where you can withdraw up to $25,000 tax free from your Registered Retirement Savings Plan (RRSP) to go towards buying or building a qualifying homes.

 Keep in mind that if you withdraw that amount, the government requires that you put the same amount back in to your RRSP within 15 years.
 If you don’t repay the full amount within 15 years, then you will be taxed on the withdrawn funds.
 Therefore, before taking money out of your RRSP make sure that you consider if you’ll be able to make the repayments over the course of 15 years, and if withdrawing those funds will impact your retirement savings.

 Are you thinking of purchasing a home in the near future?
-Are you wondering what your closing costs are going to be, and if you have any exemptions to claim?
-Give us a call at 604-765-0376.
+If you want more information on minimum down payments, closing costs, or how to get the ball rolling then give us a call at 604-765-0376.
 Prefer text?
 604-319-0200.
 Or email us at [email protected] – we’re here to help !